-The FCS unit, which was re-launched in 2010 after being absorbed into the greater SAPS in 2006, has since doubled its resources and now has 176 units and close on 2 500 members nationwide.
+The FCS unit has 176 units nationwide.
 The FCS employs a network of highly skilled forensic social workers to assist with assessment of abused children and the compilation of court reports, as well as for providing an expert testimony in court.